Skip to content

 Listed Building Nansidwell

-Internal remodelling and a visually striking glazed addition to a Grade II Listed Manor House
+A visually striking, contemporary, glazed addition to a Grade II Listed Manor House

-Internal remodelling and a visually striking glazed addition to a Grade II Listed Manor House
+A visually striking, contemporary, glazed addition to a Grade II Listed Manor House

-Forming part of the overall remodelling of this Grade II Listed, Arts and Crafts-inspired manor house near Falmouth, we designed a contemporary structural glass extension to replace an outdated conservatory.
+Integral to the remodelling and reimagining of this Grade II Listed, Arts and Crafts-inspired manor house near Falmouth was the addition of a frameless, structural glass extension.

-A carefully considered approach was required given the historically significant setting of the extension.
-As a result, we worked closely with Conservation Officers to develop a solution that was sympathetic to the original house and its heritage.
+Designed to replace an existing conservatory that had fallen into disrepair, the new extension responds thoughtfully to its historic setting.
+As a result of the sensitive nature of the extension, we worked closely with Conservation Officers to develop a solution that was sympathetic to the original house and its heritage.

-Locally quarried granite and natural lead panels complement the sensitive new structure, whilst echoing the traditional building fabric of the adjoining house.
+The glass is complemented by locally quarried granite and natural lead panels, which echo the traditional building fabric of the historic manor.

 Back To Top